Theory of Operation

 Note

-• When the command SDSIO_CMD_FLAGS sets SDS_FLAG_ALIVE, the sdsControlThread transitions into the SDS_STATE_CONNECTED.
+• When the command SDSIO_CMD_FLAGS sets SDS_FLAG_ALIVE, the sdsControlThread transitions to SDS_STATE_CONNECTED.

 • When SDSIO_CMD_INFO is sent more than 10 times without a SDSIO_CMD_FLAGS response, the sdsControlThread transitions into the SDS_STATE_INACTIVE.